 Where the fair value of assets and liabilities cannot be measured based on quoted prices in active markets, fair value is determined using valuation techniques with market observable inputs from third parties such as brokers or pricing vendors.
-For assets that have no quoted price (which principally consist of investments in private equity investment funds, collective investment funds, unlisted unit trusts, fixed income securities and certain derivative financial instruments) the determination of fair value requires significant judgement.
+For assets that have no quoted price (which principally consist of investments in private equity investment funds, collective investment funds, fixed income securities and certain derivative financial instruments) the determination of fair value requires significant judgement.
 Fair value for these assets is determined as follows:

-Private equity investment funds, collective investment funds and unlisted unit trusts where fair value is provided by investment managers or administrators
+Private equity investment funds and collective investment funds where fair value is provided by investment managers or administrators

-The fair value of private equity investment funds, collective investment funds and unlisted unit trusts is provided by the investment managers or administrators at balance date.
+The fair value of private equity investment funds and collective investment funds is provided by the investment managers or administrators at balance date.
 Depending on the nature of the underlying instruments, investment managers and administrators may use observable market prices, their own models or they may engage independent valuers who use models to obtain the fair value of investments.
 The Board and management may also directly appoint independent valuers to obtain the fair value of certain investments where this information is unable to be provided by an investment manager or administrator or where an investment is directly managed by the Fund.